openSUSE/news-o-o/_posts/2010-05-22-opensuse-weekly-news-issue-124-is-out.markdown

 ####  [**Javier Llorente: apache2-icons-oxygen is now in Factory**](http://lizards.opensuse.org/2010/05/20/apache2-icons-oxygen-is-now-in-factory/)

-"For those who donâ€™t know it yet, apache2-icons-oxygen is now in Factory :) Go to www.javierllorente.com/tmp/ to see it in action.
+"For those who don’t know it yet, apache2-icons-oxygen is now in Factory :) Go to www.javierllorente.com/tmp/ to see it in action.
 If you want to try it out, take a look at README.SuSE included in the rpm package: ..."

 ####  Bugzilla